Christos Tasoulis: Early career

 Born in Tripoli, Tasoulis began his football career with local side Asteras Tripolis, youth teams.
 In the summer of 2010 he transferred to Athinaikos, where he played for one season.

 He moved to Fostiras in 2011.
 In his first year in Fostiras, he contributed the club's championship in the 8th Group in Delta Ethniki, which led to the renewal of his contract for another year.
 Continuing his excellent performances with the club in Gamma Ethniki, signed a new two-year contract as a personal choice of the coach of the club Jacky Mathijssen.
-During the 2013–14, season he made the best year with the club, while scoring the winning goal in the delays of the last game that led the club to the playoffs for the rise in the Superleague Greece.
+During the 2013–14, season he made the best year with the club, while scoring the winning goal in the delays of the last game that led the club to the playoffs for the rise in the Super League Greece.

 Panionios

 In 2014, Panionios announced the agreement with Tasoulis for three years.
-On 25 August 2014, he made his debut with the club, playing for first time in the Superleague Greece in a 2–1 home win against Ergotelis.
-His remarkable season, except his first call in the Greece national team was the cause that the left-back is very high in the transcriptional list of many clubs including AEK.
+On 25 August 2014, he made his debut with the club, playing for first time in the Super League Greece in a 2–1 home win against Ergotelis.
+His remarkable season, except his first call in the Greece national team was the cause that the left-back is very high in the transcriptional list of many clubs including AEK Athens.
 On 11 December 2016, he scored his first goal with the club, in a 1–0 home win against Kerkyra.